Nickname: Nicknames based on characteristics

 Other nicknames are not based on proper names, but rather describe some characteristic about a person.
 These may be complimentary terms, like "Flash" for a fast runner, or they might be derogatory, like "Stinky" for someone with body odor.
 They may also be based on things like geographical origin, like "Tex" for someone from Texas.
+Ernesto Guevara was known as "Che" due to the propensity of Argentinian Spanish to use this particle, which made him stand out in Cuba.

 Nicknames based on relationship

 A nickname may refer to the relationship with the person.
 This is a term of endearment.